EPCCed/archer-gpu-course/section-1.01/README.md

 Driven by commercial interest (games), a many-core processor *par exellence* has been developed.
 These are graphics processors.
-Subject to the same considerations as thoese discussed above, the hardware design choices taken to resolve them have been specificially related to the parallel pixel rendering problem (a trivially parallel problem).
+Subject to the same considerations as those discussed above, the hardware design choices taken to resolve them have been specifically related to the parallel pixel rendering problem (a trivially parallel problem).

 Clocks speeds have, historically, have lagged behind CPUs, but are now broadly similar.
-However, increases in GPU performance are releted to parallelism.
+However, increases in GPU performance are related to parallelism.

 Memory latency has not gone away, but the mechanism used to mitigate it